douglas-gibbons/otto/src/assets/docs/install.md

-## Running ʘttʘ
+## Running Otto

 Just navigate to __[https://otto.zenly.xyz/](https://otto.zenly.xyz/)__.

-## Installing your own version of ʘttʘ
+## Installing your own version of Otto

-If you want to run ʘttʘ yourself, have a look at the instructions on [Github](https://github.com/douglas-gibbons/otto/blob/master/README.md)
+If you want to run Otto yourself, have a look at the instructions on [Github](https://github.com/douglas-gibbons/otto/blob/master/README.md)